electron/electron/docs/api/session.md

 Emitted when a render process requests preconnection to a URL, generally due to a [resource hint](https://w3c.github.io/resource-hints/).

+#### Event: 'spellcheck-dictionary-initialized'

+Returns:

+* `event` Event
+* `languageCode` String - The language code of the dictionary file

+Emitted when a hunspell dictionary file has been successfully initialized.
+This occurs after the file has been downloaded.

+#### Event: 'spellcheck-dictionary-download-begin'

+Returns:

+* `event` Event
+* `languageCode` String - The language code of the dictionary file

+Emitted when a hunspell dictionary file starts downloading

+#### Event: 'spellcheck-dictionary-download-success'

+Returns:

+* `event` Event
+* `languageCode` String - The language code of the dictionary file

+Emitted when a hunspell dictionary file has been successfully downloaded

+#### Event: 'spellcheck-dictionary-download-failure'

+Returns:

+* `event` Event
+* `languageCode` String - The language code of the dictionary file

+Emitted when a hunspell dictionary file download fails.
+For details on the failure you should collect a netlog and inspect the download request.

 ### Instance Methods

 The following methods are available on instances of `Session`: